Manas-Shrivastav/Manas-Shrivastav/README.md

-# Hi, I'm Manas Shrivastav 👋
+# Hi, I'm Manas Shrivasttav 👋

 **Data Scientist in progress · Currently working as Senior Data Analyst**
 > Building at the intersection of Analytics, Machine Learning, and Generative AI.